 The rate of inheritance tax payable in Portugal will depend on:

 - The relationship between the person who died and the beneficiaries (some categories are exempt);

-- The type of goods, some are exempt of tax, such as stock dividends, personal goods, retirement saving funds and education funds, savings in stock, pensions or investment real estate, credits from life insurance, pension and social security allowances.
+- The type of goods (some are exempt of tax, such as stock dividends, personal goods, retirement saving funds and education funds, savings in stock, pensions or investment real estate, credits from life insurance, pension, and social security allowances)

-The closest relatives have a tax exemption:
+The close relatives who have a tax exemption are:

 - Husband / Wife

 The rest of the relatives or people who are not directly related to the deceased do not have a tax exemption and pay tax on the full amount of 10%.